 top of page

-FUTURE PATCHWORK at Walter Maciel Gallery curated by Annie Seaton
+FUTURE PATCHWORK at the Walter Maciel Gallery curated by Annie Seaton

 Six more days to see wonderful exhibition “Future Patchwork” at Walter Maciel Gallery curated by Annie Seaton.
 I have three pieces in this show and couldn’t be more happy to be in such a great company.
 So much of amazing art is there, don’t miss it. #futurepatchwork #annieseaton #waltermacielgallery #waltermaciel #vojislavradovanovic #vojislavradovanovicart #laartscene #losangelesartscene #losangelesartist #losangelesartists